 Also in this paper is a diagram showing the progression of this quantum network.
 Implemented in this quantum network already is the bottom row of the diagram, which includes fiber optical switches, precision timing, control plane software and high efficiency detectors.
 The diagram builds up with more elements of the diagram put in place as this quantum network evolves.
 This will mean adding quantum memories, adding on-demand qubits versus frequency converters.

-The main takeaway from this paper is that it’s really showing where Quantum Network technology is heading through the lens of this first commercial quantum network, which is also integrating a lot of great existing classical networking tools.
+The main takeaway from this paper is that it’s really showing where entanglement-based Quantum Networking technology is heading through the lens of this first commercial quantum network, which is also integrating a lot of great existing classical networking tools.

 authored by Guus Avis, Filip Rozpędek, Stephanie Wehner